marlawn/crud-application/README.md

 https://github.com/marlawn/crud-application/assets/93688231/8a388769-bf10-4edc-b26e-18efbbd80dd0

 Application that can add, edit, view, and delete users.
+Implemented React hooks and components and worked with routing using react-router-dom.
 Backend was created using the following:
 * Spring Boot
 * MySQL